epiverse/bcra-js/packages/bcra/README.md

 ## Overview

 **BCRA** is a pure JavaScript implementation of the Breast Cancer Risk Assessment Tool (BCRAT), commonly known as the **Gail Model**.
-This library calculates the absolute risk of developing invasive breast cancer over a specified time period based on individual risk factors.
+This library calculates the absolute risk of developing invasive breast cancer over a specified time period based on individual's risk factors.

 Originally developed by Dr. Mitchell Gail and colleagues at the National Cancer Institute, the Gail Model is one of the most widely validated breast cancer risk assessment tools.
 This JavaScript implementation maintains **full computational fidelity** with the original R package while providing a lightweight, client-side solution.
+The JavaScript implementation facilitates the development of accessible, privacy-preserving, and scalable web applications with BCRAT.

-### Why BCRA?
+### Why BCRA in JavaScript?

+- **Accessible**: Web applications run on any device with an internet connection—requiring no setup or installation.
-- **Privacy-Preserving**: All calculations run entirely in the browser—no data is sent to servers
+- **Privacy-Preserving**: All calculations run entirely in the browser, ensuring no data is ever sent to external servers.
-- **Clinically Validated**: Implements the exact algorithms from NCI's BCRAT (Gail Model)
-- **Multi-Ethnic Support**: Includes race-specific models for 11 different populations
-- **Zero Dependencies**: Lightweight library with no external dependencies
-- **Type-Safe**: Includes TypeScript definitions for type safety
-- **Well-Tested**: Comprehensive test suite with cross-validation against the R package

----

-## Features

-✅ **Complete Gail Model Implementation**
-- Relative risk calculation with race-specific beta coefficients
-- Absolute risk calculation using numerical integration
-- Competing hazards (non-breast cancer mortality) modeling

-✅ **Multi-Ethnic Risk Models**
-- Non-Hispanic White (Gail Model)
-- African-American (CARE Study Model)
-- Hispanic (US-born and Foreign-born) (SFBCS Model)
-- Asian/Pacific Islander populations (AABCS Model)
-- Native American/Other

-✅ **Comprehensive Validation**
-- Pre-flight structural validation
-- Domain-specific validation with race-specific recoding
-- Consistency checks (e.g., biopsy/hyperplasia relationship)
-- User-friendly error messages

-✅ **Flexible Usage**
-- Single individual calculations
-- Batch processing for multiple individuals
-- Optional average risk comparison
-- Raw input or pre-recoded data support

-✅ **Modern JavaScript**
-- ES6+ modules
-- Works in browsers and Node.js
-- Available via NPM and CDN
-- TypeScript definitions included
+- **Scalable**: Client-side processing automatically scales to high traffic demands, easily handling [viral surges in information-seeking behavior]((https://www.moffitt.org/endeavor/archive/actress-olivia-munn-brings-awareness-to-breast-cancer-risk-assessment-tool/)) (such as the [Angelina Jolie effect](https://pmc.ncbi.nlm.nih.gov/articles/PMC4408206/)).

 ---